 Sometimes we can feel better by making changes.
 When faced with several medications and not feeling great, possibly due to polypharmacy and overmedication, it may be that the remedy is to deprescribe to optimize medications.

 Remedy can be either a noun or a verb.
-According to the Oxford English Dictionary remedy as a noun means ‘a medicine or treatment for a disease or injury’.
-As a verb its meaning is ‘set right’.
+According to the Oxford English Dictionary remedy as a noun means ‘a medicine or treatment for a disease or injury.
+As a verb, its meaning is ‘set right’.
 This definition can easily be in sync with deprescribing.
 Deprescribing is the treatment to set medicine right.

 You have the tools available to begin your Medication Optimization Plan (MOP).
-Click on the templates option to see the available WISE and WELL forms and follow steps below.
+Click on the templates option to see the available WISE and WELL forms and follow the steps below.